-This year's start is the tenth since it returned to Scotland and is being supported by Glasgow Life, the charity that delivers cultural, sporting and learning activities on behalf of Glasgow City Council.
+This year's start will be the tenth since it returned to Scotland and is being supported by Glasgow Life, the charity that delivers cultural, sporting and learning activities on behalf of Glasgow City Council.
 Other support has come from Bridge of Weir Leather, Laurie Ross Insurance, Tayprint and Tunnocks.

-Cars and crews will compete in three separate categories:
+For the classic event, cars and crews will compete in three separate categories:

 The Historique class is being run for the 23rd year and is restricted to car models which competed in the Monte Carlo Rallies between 1955 and 1980.
-It runs over eight days on open public roads with the cars and crews undertaking a series of fourteen demanding test stages in the mountains of southern France.
+It will run over eight days on open public roads with the cars and crews undertaking a series of fourteen demanding test stages in the mountains of southern France.